sara1bezrukavnikov/example-go-web-service/README.md

 ### Stage Three

-The final stage is creating an application deployment using a Helm chart and the container image built in the previous stage.
+In the third stage we will create an application deployment using a Helm chart and the container image built in the previous stage.
 Helm allows templating and overriding configuration to match the environment the container will run in.
 This allows the application package to remain immutable as it is deployed to different environments.